jmsadair/raft/README.md

 # Raft
 This library provides a simple, easy-to-understand, and reliable implementation of [Raft](https://en.wikipedia.org/wiki/Raft_(algorithm)) using Go.
 Raft is a [consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) protocol designed to manage replicated logs in a distributed system.
 Its purpose is to ensure fault-tolerant coordination and consistency among a group of nodes, making it suitable for building reliable systems.
-Potential use case include distributed file systems, consistent key-value stores, and service discovery.
+Potential use cases include distributed file systems, consistent key-value stores, and service discovery.

 # Getting Started
 First, make sure you have Go `1.19` or a higher version installed on your system.
 You can download and install Go from the official Go website: https://golang.org/.
 Then, install the Raft library by running `go get -u github.com/jmsadair/raft`.

 Once you have the library installed, you can create a Raft server for your application (or write your own server using the `Raft` implementation).
-Below is a basic example of how to do this.
-Note that this code omits many details for clarity and is far from complete.
-It is only a basic example of how you might use the library.
+Below is a basic example of how you may do this.
+Note that this code omits many details for clarity.

 ```go
 package main